AhmedMosadek/Memory-Game/README.md

 Dynamic generation of a deck of cards
-Interactive gameplay with card-flipping functionality Tracking of game progress, including the number of moves made and time taken Interactive congratulations modal upon completing the game
+Interactive gameplay with card-flipping functionality Tracking of game progress, including the number of moves made and time taken Interactive congratulations modal upon completing the game.

-##Technologies Used
+## Technologies Used
 HTML/CSS: Provides the structure and styling for the game interface.
 JavaScript: Implements the game logic, including card shuffling, flipping, and matching.
 Bootstrap: Utilized for responsive design and styling elements of the game.

-##Getting Started
+## Getting Started
 To run the Memory Game locally on your machine, follow these steps:
 1- Clone this repository to your local machine.
 2- Open the index.html file in your preferred web browser.

-How to Play
+## How to Play
 1- Click on any card to reveal its symbol.
 2- Click on a second card to try to find its matching pair.
 3- If the cards match, they remain face up.
 If not, they flip back over.